Nursing Education Certificate Program

 *Online refers to the definition from the Higher Learning Commission: Distance-delivered courses are those in which all or the vast majority (typically 75% or more) of the instruction and interaction occurs via electronic communication, correspondence, or equivalent mechanisms, with the faculty and students physically separated from each other.

-To receive the Certificate in Nursing Education, a student will complete the following five courses plus one of the following: EDT 616, EDT 601, EDT 617, EDT 618:
+To receive the Certificate in Family Nursing Practitioner, a student will complete the following curriculum:

 |Select one of the following: (3 Credit Courses)||3|